Todtnau Waterfall

 What’s the best time to visit?

-The best time to visit is during spring and summer when the waterfall is at its most vibrant, but autumn also offers beautiful scenery.
+The best times to visit are during spring and summer when the flora is vibrant, but autumn also offers stunning foliage.

 Is it wheelchair accessible?